NEUBIAS/training-resources/_includes/tool_installation/install_skimage_napari_conda.md

 If you already have a conda package manager you can skip this step.

 Due to updates in the licensing conditions affecting Anaconda and Miniconda installations, we recommend the usage of miniforge instead.
-For installation follow the respective instructions for your operating system on the [miniforge github page](https://github.com/conda-forge/miniforge).
+For installation follow the respective instructions for your operating system [here](https://conda-forge.org/download/).

 OSX and linux: Note that for the following installation instructions the base environment needs to be activated.
 This is the case if you see `(base)` left of the shell prompt.
 If you do not see this you may use